Lamine Yamal: 2023–24 season: First team breakthrough

-On 11 January 2024, Yamal scored in a 2–0 win over Osasuna in the semi-final of the Supercopa de España, becoming the youngest player to score in the Supercopa, at 16 years and 182 days.
-Yamal then played the last 29 minutes of the final against Real Madrid on 14 January.
-Two weeks later, on 25 January, he scored in the Copa del Rey quarter-finals against Athletic Bilbao in an eventual 4–2 loss after extra time, becoming the youngest goalscorer in the competition's history.
-On 11 February, Yamal scored his first brace in a 3–3 draw against Granada, earning the man of the match.
-In the 2023–24 season, Barcelona finished second in La Liga and ended their Champions League run at the quarter-finals after being knocked out by Paris Saint-Germain, against whom Yamal registered an assist in the second leg, which they lost 4–1.
+On 11 January 2024, Yamal scored in a 2–0 win over Osasuna in the semi-final of the Supercopa de España, becoming the youngest player to score in the Supercopa, at 16 years and 182 days old.
+Two weeks later, he scored in the Copa del Rey quarter-final against Athletic Bilbao in an eventual 4–2 loss after extra time, becoming the youngest goalscorer in the competition's history.
+On 11 February, Yamal scored his first brace in a 3–3 draw against Granada, and was named Man of the Match.
+At the conclusion of the 2023–24 season, Barcelona finished second in La Liga and were eliminated from Champions League contention in the quarter-finals by Paris Saint-Germain (PSG).
+Yamal served an assist against PSG in the second leg, which Barcelona lost 4–1.

-At 16 years of age, Yamal broke several records for Barcelona during the season, making 50 appearances in all competitions.
-In La Liga, Yamal became the youngest starter for Barcelona, the youngest player to record an assist, the youngest to score for Barcelona and in La Liga, the youngest player to feature for Barcelona in El Clásico, and the youngest player to score a brace in La Liga and first player ever to achieve this record under the age of 17.
-He also became the youngest player to register more than ten goal contributions in La Liga at 16 years and 213 days.
-In the Champions League, Yamal became the second youngest player to feature in the cup (behind Youssoufa Moukoko), the youngest player named in a starting line-up, and the youngest player to play in the knockout phase.